freshka123/Freshka-git/README.txt

  Hello !
-This is my first Git repo
+GM  This is my first Git repo
 ......